Huyan Zan

 Huyan Zan (呼延贊) (died 1000) was a Chinese military general in the early years of the Northern Song dynasty.
 He participated in the Northern Song's conquest of the Later Shu in 964-965 and the Northern Han in 979.
 Later he helped defend Song's northern border against the Khitan-ruled Liao dynasty.

 His surname Huyan suggests Xiongnu origins.
-A fierce warrior, Huyan Zan is known for tattooing the words "fervently kill the Khitans" (赤心殺契丹) all over his body, as well as on that of his wife and servants.
+A fierce warrior, Huyan Zan is known for tattooing the words "fervently kill the enemies" (赤心殺賊) all over his body, as well as on that of his wife and servants.